brown-band/website/pages/scripts/1982-1983/fall/uri.md

 :sd[Band plays Nat.
 Emblem and MARCHES onto field.
 Things begin to go wrong by the time the groups meet each other]

 Alright band, forget this!
-No matter how hard you try, you just can't be like 'That Ram Band'.
-It's back to the bush for you.
+No matter how hard you try, you just can’t be like ‘That Ram Band’.
+It’s back to the bush for you.

 :sd[Band runs into the bushes]

-Ladies and Gentlemen, Friends and Alumni, and all you clothes minded people, it's the Brown University 'You can dress 'em up, but you can't take 'em anywhere' Band.
+Ladies and Gentlemen, Friends and Alumni, and all you clothes minded people, it’s the Brown University ‘You can dress ‘em up, but you can’t take ‘em anywhere’ Band.

 :sd[Band runs out of bushes into fashion runway]